 Outside of WIG, you will find Mafe devoting her time to her 3 favourite activities: playing sports, creating art and spending quality time with her family & friends.

-Patrick manages the Non-Executive recruitment process for WIG.
-He supports our members and non-members to streamline their recruitment campaigns to ensure the right candidate is matched to their requirements specified.
-He also advises individuals on potential mentoring and secondment opportunities.
+Cezanne supports Non-Executive recruitment campaigns for WIG.
+She supports our members and non-members to streamline their recruitment campaigns to ensure that the right candidate is matched to their specified requirements.
+She also advises individuals on potential mentoring and secondment opportunities.

 Cezanne has a background in welfare-to-work and employment advice, having previously worked on the DWP’s Restart Scheme at Reed in Partnership as an Employment Advisor.
 Cezanne graduated from The University of East Anglia with a BA Hons in American History and an MA in Gender Studies.
 During this time, Cezanne was the Vice President of her university’s American Studies Society

 Outside of WIG, Cezanne enjoys watching true crime documentaries and taking long dog walks.